prestonconnors/exercise_routine_video_editor/README.md

 - **Efficient Re-rendering:** The pipeline automatically detects and reuses previously rendered video segments, only encoding new or changed portions.
 - **Rule-Based Sound Effects:** Define a library of sound effects and create rules to automatically play sounds based on keywords in the exercise name.
 - **Segment Media Overrides:** Easily replace the video and/or audio for any specific segment (like an intro or outro) directly within your `routine.yaml`.
+- **(New) Final Audio Mastering:** An automated, two-stage process produces professional, platform-ready audio.
+First, it applies vocal enhancement (EQ for clarity, compression for consistency) during segment rendering.
+Then, after the video is assembled, it performs a final EBU R128 loudness normalization pass to meet YouTube/Instagram standards, all without re-encoding the video.
 - **Dynamic Background Music:**
   - Creates a continuous "radio mix" style track that plays across segments.
   - A song continues playing until it ends naturally or a rule forces an interruption.